mmeysenburg/ccla-class-modules/_posts/2023-10-15-bucket-sort.md

 comments: false
 ---

+This page describes an OpenMPI module we included in our C++ Data Structures and Algorithms course.
+At Doane, our computing majors on the software engineering track take a three-course series of programming courses:

+1. CMP 145 Introduction to Programming and Problem-Solving, using Python,
+2. CMP 146 Programming and Problem-Solving II, using Java, and
+3. CMP 246 Data Structures and Algorithms, using C++.

+This module is the capstone of the CMP 246 course.

-**Note**: in our C++ Data Structures and Algorithms course, we had two Bucket Sort assignments.
-The first was assigned in the searching and sorting module as a single-processor program.
-The second assignment was in the parallelism module and used OpenMPI on a Slurm-managed Linux cluster.
-Both assignments are presented below.
+In the course, we have two Bucket Sort assignments.
+The first is assigned in the searching and sorting module as a single-processor program.
+The second assignment is in the parallelism module and uses OpenMPI on a Slurm-managed Linux cluster.
+Both assignments are presented below, along with the slides and source code for the module.

 ---

 ## First assignment: uni-processor bucket sort

+### Module materials

+Here are the slides and sample code used in the CMP 246 searching and sorting module.

 [Searching and sorting slides](../assets/slides/searching-and-sorting.pptx)

 [Searching and sorting code](../assets/code/bucket-sort-single/search-n-sort.zip)

+### Assignment: bucket sort

 In this assignment, you will implement a sorting algorithm that can sort faster than the general O(n lg n) speed limit normally associated with sorting algorithms.
 Here, we will take advantage of specific characteristics of the data in order to improve performance, with a *Bucket Sort* algorithm.
-We assume that we are sorting floating point numbers in the half-open range [0, 1), and use a probably counterintuitive algorithm to break the speed limit.
+We assume that we are sorting floating point numbers in the half-open range [0, 1\right), and use a probably counterintuitive algorithm to break the speed limit.

 Here is an example.
 Suppose we are sorting an array containing 20 floating point numbers, like this: